kristinaSl/TicketmasterChallenge/README.md

 The code follows the MVVM architecture and the navigation is handled by a coordinator.

-It is organised in a few folders:
+It is organized in a few folders:
 * ```API``` API integration.
 * ```Categories``` Categories extending existing functionality
 * ```Coordinators``` Coordinators handling navigation